Get started

 Pros:

-- Same API and billing as GPT-4o
+• Same API and billing as the rest of the OpenAI stack

 Cons:

-- No on-premise deployment
+• No on-premise deployment

-Best for: Multinational enterprises on GCP needing 75+ languages with existing Dialogflow CX integration.
+Best for: Multinational enterprises on GCP needing 70+ languages with existing Dialogflow CX integration.

 Pros:

-- Direct integration with Dialogflow CX, Contact Center AI, and GCP infrastructure
+• Direct integration with Dialogflow CX, Contact Center AI, and GCP infrastructure

-- SSML support with pronunciation, pitch, and speed control
+• SSML support with pronunciation, pitch, and speed control

-- Enterprise SLAs through Google Cloud
+• Enterprise SLAs through Google Cloud

 Cons:

-- Latency inconsistency reported with Chirp3-HD voices
+• Latency inconsistency historically reported with Chirp3-HD voices in some configurations

 Best for: AWS-native deployments prioritizing ecosystem integration and speech marks for call analytics.